GTMSportswear/docs/environmentsetup/deploying-db-migrations-cms.md

 ## Allow PowerShell Scripts to Execute in Windows

 Windows 10 does not allow powershell scripts to execute by default.
 This is a security measure.
-For our purposes, we need to allow the execution of RemoteSigned scripts.
+You will need to allow the execution of RemoteSigned scripts.
 1. Open **Windows PowerShell** as an **administrator**.
 1. Run the command **Set-ExecutionPolicy -ExecutionPolicy RemoteSigned**.

 ## Install SQL Server PowerShell Module

 Executing our database migration script requires the SQL Server PowerShell module.
-1. In the Windows PowerShell run the command **Install-Module -Name SqlServer**.
+1. In the Windows PowerShell, run the command **Install-Module -Name SqlServer**.
-1. You will be asked multiple times if you want to continue with the installation.
-Select yes.
+1. You will be asked multiple times if you want to continue with the installation; Select yes.

-## Run the Migration Script
+## Run the Database Migration Script

 First you will need to run the migrations with a drop databases flag.
 This will help ensure a smooth migragtion.
 The migrations can then be ran without the flag.
 1. In the Windows Power Shell, change the working directory to **\<cms_repository\>\Web_Admin\deployment_scripts**.